Korthalsia: Distribution and habitat

-The genus is concentrated around the Sunda Shelf's perhumid region with northern outliers in Indochina the Andaman Islands and Burma and south to Sulawesi and New Guinea.
-They are confined to low land or hilly tropical forest being conspicuously absent in montane regions; some are narrowly limited to ultrabasic rock while others are adept at colonizing cleared forests.
+The genus is concentrated around the Sunda Shelf's perhumid region with northern outliers in Indochina, the Andaman Islands and Burma east to Sulawesi and New Guinea.
+They are confined to low land or hilly tropical forest being conspicuously absent in mountain regions; some are narrowly limited to ultrabasic rock while others are adept at colonizing cleared forests.

 Relationship with ants

 Ants of the genus Camponotus have an intimate relationship with several Korthalsia species, occupying chambers in the fibrous and swollen ocreas at the leaf bases.
 Here, the ants "farm" scale insects which feed on the palm’s phloem cells, and produce a sweet dew the ants feed on.
 The ants also beat their abdomens against the dry leaf bases to create a precautionary alarm rattle before attacking en masse.
 The relationship seems to be mutual, protecting the palms from herbivores.

-The carnivorous plant Nepenthes bicalcarata as well as Macaranga caladiifolia and Clerodendrum fistulosum, grow alongside some Korthalsias in Borneo, and also feature swollen appendages in which ants nest.
+The carnivorous plant Nepenthes bicalcarata, as well as Macaranga caladiifolia and Clerodendrum fistulosum, grow alongside some Korthalsias in Borneo, and also feature swollen appendages in which ants nest.
 Other palm genera feature species known to harbour ants, including Laccosperma, Eremospatha and Calamus.